spacecloud-io/space-docs/content/essentials/data-modelling/types-and-directives.md

 **ID**

-An `ID` is used to hold a string value.
+An `ID` is used to hold a string value of up to 50 characters.
 You use `ID` to store prominent strings in your model like the unique identifier of a row/document.
-A field with type `ID` can store up to 50 characters.

 Space Cloud auto-generates the value of `ID` fields with [ksuid](https://github.com/segmentio/ksuid) (sortable unique identifiers) if you don't provide their value during mutation.